GeoMOER/geoAI/docs/units/_unit02/unit02-04_rs.md

   image: /assets/images/unit02/31031723265_0890cd9547_o.jpg
   image_description: "Cloudscape Over the Philippine Sea"
   caption: "Image: [NASA's Marshall Space Flight Center](https://www.nasa.gov/centers/marshall/home/index.html) [CC BY-NC 2.0] via [flickr.com](https://www.flickr.com/photos/nasamarshall/31031723265/)"
+accordion:
+  - title: Have a look at the complete digitizing process
+    content: "The [ff-digitize.R](https://gist.github.com/gisma/0b5597a7d776c146029e8c9ea18e796d) script provides a workflow for some classes including the rbind command to merge the single sf objects."
 ---

 Remote sensing is a core method in all spatial knowledge sciences.
 It is used to generate knowledge about the properties and processes of the Earth's surface and the atmosphere as well as in all microscale imaging techniques.